IT band syndrome exercises

 Work with a Physical Therapist

-Physical therapists are trained to assist with individuals experiencing ITBS pain and stiffness.
-They incorporate stretching and strengthening exercises, manual therapy, and other modalities to promote good alignment and reduce discomfort.
+Physical therapists are trained to assist individuals experiencing ITBS pain and stiffness.
+They incorporate IT band strengthening exercises, IT band stretches, manual therapy, and other modalities to promote healthy alignment and reduce discomfort.
 Physical therapists also recommend modifications to reduce stress on the knees and hips.

 For example, they might suggest lowering your seat when you ride a bike or tweaking your running form to encourage healthy body alignment.
 They assess your progress over time and adjust your treatment plan accordingly.